ravenscroftj/joplin-hypothesis/README.md

 ## Features

 - Import annotations from a Hypothes.is user RSS feed into Joplin
-- Add annotations to existing Joplin notes or create new ones
 - Customisable feed polling frequency allowing the user to pull down new annotations as they are added

 ## Installation

+### Manual install via JPL

 1. Install the latest version of Joplin
-2. Download the Joplin Hypothes.is RSS Plugin from the Joplin Plugin Store or the GitHub releases page
+2. Download the Joplin Hypothes.is RSS Plugin from the [GitHub releases page](https://github.com/ravenscroftj/joplin-hypothesis/releases)
 3. In Joplin, go to the `Tools` menu and select `Plugins`
-4. Click on the `Install Plugin` button and select the downloaded plugin file
+4. Click on the `Install Plugin` button and select the downloaded plugin `.jpl` file

+### Install from Joplin Plugin Directory

+Coming soon!

 ## Configuration